f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

 Slack is a ChatOps tool, think of Skype, Messenger or IIRC!
 Except Slack also has the ability to take in bots. slackbots are used to interact with services, they might query something for you when asked, or give you information when they notice something.
 In our case our Jenkins Pipeline file will use Slack to notify all of us when an action happens, collaborative teamwork.

 #.
-Access Jenkins via Chrome, if you didnt already set a bookmark to the mapped port you can access the service via ``http://localhost:10000``, the user credentials are ``admin\default``.
+Access Jenkins via Chrome, if you didn't set a bookmark to the mapped port you can access the service via ``http://10.1.1.8:10000``, the user credentials are ``admin\default``.

    |image97|